isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

 [^31]: [_Administration report of the Singapore Municipality_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5042316), 1906; _[Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_.
 (18 February 1909).
 Plans for mosque for Mohamedan burial ground (No. 4, col. 22).

-[^32]: _[Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_, 18 Feb 1909, col. 22; [Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724).
+[^32]: _[*Supplement to Straits Settlements Government Gazette*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724), 18 Feb 1909, col. 22; [*Supplement to Straits Settlements Government Gazette*](https://eservice.nlb.gov.sg/itemholding.aspx?bid=5289724).
 (1909, September 10).
-For quarters, Mohammedan Cemtery (No. 43, col. 266); [Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724).
+For quarters, Mohammedan Cemtery (No. 43, col. 266); [*Supplement to Straits Settlements Government Gazette*](https://eservice.nlb.gov.sg/itemholding.aspx?bid=5289724).
 (1909, August 13).
 Muhammadan Cemetery (No. unknown, col. 41).

 [^33]: [Untitled](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19100225-1.2.28).
 (1910, February 25). _The Straits Times_, p.
 6. Retrieved from NewspaperSG.

 [^34]: Straits Settlements.
-Government Gazette.
-[Progress report and statement of the receipts and disbursements on account of the Municipal Fund of the Municipality of Singapore Town , for the month of December 1911](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724) (1911, February 24).
+Government Gazette. [*Progress report and statement of the receipts and disbursements on account of the Municipal Fund of the Municipality of Singapore Town , for the month of December 1911*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724) (1911, February 24).
 Burial grounds (No. 251, col. 36).

-[^35]: [Progress report and statement of the receipts and disbursements on account of the Municipal Fund of the Municipality of Singapore Town , for the month of December 1911](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724), 24 Feb 1911, col. 36; [Progress report and statement of the receipts and disbursements on account of the Municipal Fund of the Municipality of Singapore Town, for the month of June 1910](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724) (1910, August 26).
+[^35]: _[Progress report and statement of the receipts and disbursements on account of the Municipal Fund of the Municipality of Singapore Town , for the month of December 1911](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_, 24 Feb 1911, col. 36; _[Progress report and statement of the receipts and disbursements on account of the Municipal Fund of the Municipality of Singapore Town, for the month of June 1910](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_ (1910, August 26).
 Burial grounds (No. 1036, col. 30).

 [^36]: [_Administration report of the Singapore Municipality for the year 1925_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5042316).
 (1925).
 XVII Burial grounds.

-[^37]: [Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724).
+[^37]: [*Supplement to Straits Settlements Government Gazette*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724).
 (1909, October 15).
 Additional by-laws for the regulation of burial grounds (No. 1075, col. 34

 [^38]: [_Administration report of the Singapore Municipality for the year 1904_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5042316).
 (1904).
 New cemetery and sale of land at the old cemetery, Bukit Timah Road.